Pati Hill, “Impossible Dreams”

 •

-Pati Hill (1921–2014) was born in Ashland, Kentucky and died in Sens, France.
-Her practice as a writer—which flourished between 1951 and 1962—was reactivated and transformed in 1974 by her encounter with a photocopier.
-Experimentation with xerography turned Hill into a producer of pictures, exhibitions, and illustrated books, many of which paired her texts with photocopies of objects or appropriated photographs.
+PATI HILL (1921–2014) was born in Ashland, Kentucky and died in Sens, France.
+Her practice as a writer—which flourished between 1951 and 1962—was irrevocably transformed in the early 1970s by her encounter with a photocopier, turning her into a producer of pictures, illustrated texts and exhibitions.

-The Pati Hill Collection, transferred to Arcadia University in 2017, consists of manuscripts dating from 1932, extensive correspondence and documentation, and four decades of artistic production.
+The Pati Hill Collection, transferred to Arcadia University in 2017, consists of all of her manuscripts dating from 1932, extensive correspondence and documentation, and four decades of artistic production.
+Most of Hill’s writings are still out of print and only a few have recently been republished.